 It took me three days to pick the first five classes that I want to go through.
-But, two days ago I had settled on Neil Gaiman.
-Something about his messy hair, circles under his eyes, wrinkles in his hands made him seem likeable to me.
-Mostly because that is what I look like...messy hair, dark circles under the eyes (hidden by my glasses), and a recent discovery of wrinkled hands.
+But, two days ago, I had settled on Neil Gaiman.
+Something about his messy hair, circles under his eyes, wrinkles in his hands made him seem likable to me.
+Mainly because that is what I look like- messy hair, dark circles under the eyes (hidden by my glasses), and a recent discovery of wrinkled hands.
 I am not even sure that I have brushed my hair in the last three days.
 What has he taught me so far?
-Two things that stand out, okay maybe three.
+Two things that stand out, okay, maybe three.

-3. Lies are important.
-This may be hard to grasp, because it was for me.
+3. Lies are essential.
+This may be hard to grasp for many, but it is an important lesson for writers.
 I am writing a lie.
 My story did not happen.
-Lies are important to writers, because while the events in my book may have happened, the characters are not real.
+Lies are important because while my book's events may have occurred, the characters are not real.
 There is no love story between Cain and Ruth.
 They may or may not close the distance of miles and time.
-There is no house in England where Cain keeps his library of books and historical artifacts, with large yellow plush chairs to sit in and read.
-Hell, when have you ever seen a man sit in a large yellow plush chair and read?
-I have never!
+There is no house in England where Cain keeps his library of books and historical artifacts, with oversized yellow plush chairs to sit in and read.
+Hell, when have you ever seen a man sit in an oversized yellow plush chair and read?
+I never have.
 There is no Charles and Galen who have lived thousands of years helping Cain collect souls.
 I am lying.
 But I am using truth to make my lies convincing.
-That is freedom to a writer.
-The privilege of creating people, lives, deaths, morals...
+That is the freedom of a writer—the privilege of creating people, lives, deaths, morals.

-I wanted to write my blog on historical moments of history and my journey trying to become a writer.
-But I didn't want share my struggle with the process.
-I wanted to it seem like everything was working out for me- that I was becoming someone that the world believe was important enough to say something.
+I wanted to write my blog on historical moments of history and my journey to become a writer.
+But I didn't want to share my struggle with the process.
+I wanted it to seem like everything was working out for me- that I was becoming someone that the world believes was important enough to say something.
 I am struggling.
-I am struggling with clicks, I am struggling with describing how coffee tasted in Russia in 1923, I am struggling down this new chosen path as a middle-aged woman.
-I am struggling to learn to how to balance it all.
-And most of all, I am struggling with trying to be someone who already made it.
+I struggle with clicks; I am struggling with describing how the coffee tasted in Russia in 1923; I am stumbling down this new path as a middle-aged woman.
+I am struggling to learn how to balance it all.
+And most of all, I am working with trying to be someone who already made it.
 I am not Neil Gaiman or Margaret Atwood.
 I want to be, but I am not.
-I am just plain old Rosie.
+I am just plain old, Rosie.
 And today, and maybe just for today- I find that it is enough.